gcallah/BookReviews/mitchell.md

 "The proletariat is bereft of productive property and therefore his options are constricted, for all his decisions must be made in terms of exchange."
 (86)

-"the sort of unattached worker championed by many libertarians" (86)
+In contract to Röpke's concern about the satisfaction found in work, we find "the sort of unattached worker championed by many libertarians" (86).

-Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find work.'"
+Here Mitchell quotes Austrian economist Ludwig von Mises:
+"if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find work.'"
 (86)